dubliyu/crossword_puzzle/README.md

 ## Licence
 Dictionary and Project Gutenburg have their licences.
-My code is udner MIT.
+My code is under MIT.